ocadotechnology/aimmo/docs/architecture/games/conditions.md

     return condition
 ```

 This condition allows an `Interactable` to check for the existence of an avatar of a given cell.
-It may look somewhat confusing, but this approach can make applying this idea relatively simple.
+This approach can make applying this idea relatively simple.
 For example, here is this condition as used by our pickups:

 ```python
 self.conditions.append(avatar_on_cell(cell))